ProgrammingBlockchain/ProgrammingBlockchain/other_types_of_ownership/p2pk[h]_pay_to_public_key_[hash].md

 Nowadays, there is no reason to use P2PK directly, but it is still used in combination with P2SH, more on this later.

 > ([Discussion](https://www.reddit.com/r/Bitcoin/comments/4isxjr/petition_to_protect_satoshis_coins/d30we6f)) If the early use of P2PK will not be addressed, it will have a serious impact on the Bitcoin price.

+### Exercise
+([nopara73](https://github.com/nopara73)) While reading this chapter I found the the abbreviations (P2PK, P2PKH, P2W, etc..) very confusing.
+My trick was to force myself to pronounce the terms fully every time I encountered them during the following lessons.
+Suddenly everything made much more sense.
+I recommend you to do the same.